kevin-allen/autopipy/doc/develop.md

 ## Set up a virtual environment from scratch for development

-We will use `venv` to start with.
+We will use `venv` to create the virtual environments.
 You might have to install it on your system.

 ```
 sudo apt-get install python3.7-venv